nikitakot/nestjs-boilerplate/article/article-devto.md

 $ touch src/graphql.options.ts
 ```

-The configuration will be passed to underlying Appolo instance by NestJS.
+The configuration will be passed to the underlying Appolo instance by NestJS.
 Configuration documentation can be found [here](https://www.apollographql.com/docs/apollo-server/api/apollo-server/).

 **src/graphql.options.ts**
 ```typescript